Davide Lanzafame: Ferencváros

 On 1 July 2018, Lanzafame was signed by Nemzeti Bajnokság I club Ferencváros.
 In an interview with the Nemzeti Sport, he said that he made his most difficult decision in his career so far after signing with Ferencváros.

 Budapest Honvéd

-On 12 August 2019, Lanzafame was returned third time to Nemzeti Bajnokság I club Budapest Honvéd FC.
+On 12 August 2019, Lanzafame was returned for the third time to Nemzeti Bajnokság I club Budapest Honvéd FC.

 Adana Demirspor

 On 25 September 2020, Lanzafame was join to club Adana Demirspor.

 Vicenza

-On 1 February 2021, Lanzafame signed with Italian club Vicenza on a free-transfer.
+On 1 February 2021, Lanzafame signed with Italian club Vicenza on a free transfer.
 On 22 January 2022, his contract with Vicenza was terminated by mutual consent after he missed most of the season up to that point due to injury.

+Managerial career

+In 2022, Lanzafame took on his first head coaching job, being named in charge of Hungary amateur club Pestszentimré, a position he left by the end of the year.

+In May 2023, Lanzafame returned to Italy, accepting a head coaching job at Eccellenza Piedmont amateurs Borgaro.